-- Login using your University of Colorado Boulder identikey and password https://canvas.colorado.edu/ - Under Course List, click "ECON 3818: Introduction to Statistics" - Note: all email correspondence will be through your CU Boulder email address. - o Do not use the Canvas email or messages, it is not checked.
+- Login using your University of Colorado Boulder identikey and password https://canvas.colorado.edu/ - Under Course List, click "ECON 3070-581: Intermediate Microeconomic Theory Online" - Note: all email correspondence will be through your CU Boulder email address. - o Do not use the Canvas email or messages, it is not checked.